sushantkapare-dev/AWS_Devops_Zero_to_Hero/K8s/Q set1.md

 3. **High Availability:** Kubernetes is designed for high availability.
 It can distribute your application across multiple nodes (servers) and ensure that it remains available even if some nodes or containers fail.
 This helps minimize downtime and improves the reliability of your applications.

-4. **Portability:** Kubernetes provides a consistent environment for deploying applications, regardless of the underlying infrastructure.
-This means you can run your applications on a variety of cloud providers, on-premises data centers, or even in hybrid environments without making significant changes to your application code.

-5. **Resource Efficiency:** Kubernetes optimizes resource utilization by intelligently placing containers on nodes with available resources.
-This helps reduce infrastructure costs and ensures efficient use of CPU and memory.

-6. **Declarative Configuration:** Kubernetes allows you to define your application's desired state using declarative configuration files (YAML or JSON).
+4. **Declarative Configuration:** Kubernetes allows you to define your application's desired state using declarative configuration files (YAML or JSON).
 The platform then continuously works to maintain that desired state, automatically creating or updating resources as needed.
 This simplifies application management and reduces manual intervention.

-7. **Ecosystem and Extensibility:** Kubernetes has a vast ecosystem of extensions and tools.
-You can extend its functionality through custom resource definitions (CRDs), operators, and Helm charts.
-This ecosystem enables you to customize Kubernetes to meet your specific needs.

-8. **Service Discovery and Load Balancing:** Kubernetes provides built-in service discovery and load balancing for your applications.
+5. **Service Discovery and Load Balancing:** Kubernetes provides built-in service discovery and load balancing for your applications.
 This simplifies communication between different parts of your application and ensures that traffic is evenly distributed.

-9. **Rolling Updates and Rollbacks:** Kubernetes supports rolling updates and rollbacks for your applications.
+6. **Rolling Updates and Rollbacks:** Kubernetes supports rolling updates and rollbacks for your applications.
 You can update your application without downtime and easily revert to a previous version if issues arise during deployment.

-10. **Security:** Kubernetes includes features for securing containerized applications, such as network policies, role-based access control (RBAC), and pod security policies.
-These features help protect your applications and data.

 ## explain k8s architecture?
 Kubernetes (K8s) has a distributed architecture designed to provide scalability, resilience, and flexibility for containerized applications.
 Its architecture consists of several key components that work together to manage containerized workloads efficiently.
 Below, I'll explain the core components and their roles in the K8s architecture: